gabrie30/ghorg/README.md

 ## Troubleshooting

-- If the `security` command does not return your token, follow this [GitHub Documentation](https://help.github.com/en/articles/caching-your-github-password-in-git).
-For GitHub tokens you will need to set your token as your username and set nothing as the password when prompted.
-For GitLab you will need to set your token for both the username and password when prompted.
-This will correctly store your credentials in the keychain.
-If you are still having problems see this [StackOverflow Post](https://stackoverflow.com/questions/31305945/git-clone-from-github-over-https-with-two-factor-authentication)
+- If you are having trouble cloning repos.
+Try to clone one of the repos locally e.g. manually running `git clone https://github.com/your_private_org/your_private_repo.git` if this does not work, ghorg will also not work.
+Your git client must first be setup to clone the target repos.
+If you normally clone using an ssh key use the `--protocol=ssh` flag with ghorg.
+This will fetch the ssh clone urls instead of the https clone urls.
 - If your GitHub org is behind SSO, you will need to authorize your token, see [here](https://docs.github.com/en/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
-- GitHub Personal Access Token only finding public repos - Give your token all the repo permissions
+- If your GitHub Personal Access Token is only finding public repos, give your token all the repos permissions
 - Make sure your `$ git --version` is >= 2.19.0
 - Check for other software, such as anti-malware, that could interfere with ghorgs ability to create large number of connections, see [issue 132](https://github.com/gabrie30/ghorg/issues/132#issuecomment-889357960)